wp-plugins/osm/readme.txt

 3. No configuration is needed to add a map to your blog

 IMPORTANT:
-Do not use "upgrade automatically" if you stored any personal files (GPX, TXT, ...) or settings in the OSM-plugin folder as this directory will be deleted before installing the new version!!
+Personal data (eg. gpx files) must not be stored in the plugins/osm folder but in the upload folder!

 == Frequently Asked Questions ==